SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*
-  2. Full support of hybrid cars
+  2. Full support for hybrid and fully electric cars
   3. Support for new and also historic simulators

 #### Plugins